Qualifying Awards for Leaders

 The Trail Cycle Leader Award consists of a two day training course, followed by a single day assessment.
 It is the appropriate award for those wishing to lead groups on mountain bikes on recognised trails and paths.
 Aberdeenshire Council in accordance with the Trail Cycle Leader scheme requires that the terrain on which a Trail Cycle Leader may operate is restricted to LOW LEVEL and LOW HILLS.
 (Ref P – Walking & Hillwalking) It must therefore be less than 600m above sea level and not more than 30 minutes WALK from the nearest road or place of emergency contact.

 Holders of a Trail Cycle Leader Award can progress to the Mountain Bike Leader Award, with a further two days of training and one day of assessment.
 Entry to the Expedition Module, Night Riding and Winter Modules will be available to both qualified TCL & MBL award holders.
-Leaders considering these activities should seek further advice from the Adventurous Activities Consultant.

 Multi-day trips* will require the carrying of additional equipment and planning and management of groups on such trips.

 This is the minimum nationally recognised award for leading cycling activities on upland, remote or rugged off-track terrain, and terrain with significant technical riding difficulty.